 An illustration of a character saying that everything can get solved with a tool, while other characters are screaming in the background next to a machine that's about to explode.

-3 building blocks to organize planning
+3 ingredients to organize planning

 Planning: first organize, then automate.

 We regularly see that project-based service providers enthusiastically start a trial version of Timewax, only to find that they’re not properly prepared.
 Their organization is not yet in place.
 Obviously, that needs to be sorted out first before starting to use a software planning tool.
-In this blog, we will discuss the 3 building blocks for good organization in terms of planning.
+In this blog, we will discuss the 3 ingredients for good organization in terms of planning.

 When selecting a software planning tool, you do not necessarily have to consider redesigning the planning process or job vacancies, but it is advisable to keep it in mind.
 The organization may have grown and that may require a different approach, both in terms of processes and people.
 Consider this first before looking for the solution to your problem in a planning tool.